Hecho en España

-Hecho En España, also known as Hecho en Madrid (English: Made in Spain and also known as Made in Madrid) is the third officially released live album by Mexican pop group RBD, released on October 1, 2007 in Mexico and on October 2, 2007 in Spain.
-The CD was recorded in Madrid, Spain on June 22, 2007.
-The album was recorded during RBD's concert in Madrid as part of their Tour Celestial 2007 in Spain.
-The show was held at the famous Spanish Vicente Calderón Stadium in front of almost 40,000 people enjoying the group's music.
-A live video of the entire concert was also recorded and released on DVD also on October 2, 2007.
-The CD itself was released in a series of special edition packs: One included gloves and a lighter and a CD/DVD bundle, while another pack included gloves and an umbrella as well as the CD and DVD.
-The CD/DVD packs went on pre-sale on September 27, 2007 in Mexico, slated for their October 1 release.
-In February 2008, 4 months after the DVD release in Brazil, the CD was released in a special limited edition, celebrating the sales of over 50,000 DVDs in the country.
+Hecho en España, also known as Hecho en Madrid (English: Made in Spain or Made in Madrid), is the third live album by Mexican pop group RBD, released on October 1, 2007, in Mexico and on October 2 in Spain.
+The CD was recorded in Madrid on June 22, 2007, as part of RBD's Tour Celestial 2007.
+The show was held at the famous Spanish Vicente Calderón Stadium in front of almost 40,000 people.
+A live video of the entire concert was also recorded and released on DVD.
+The CD itself was released in a series of special edition packs: one included gloves and a lighter and a CD/DVD bundle, while another pack included gloves and an umbrella as well as a CD and DVD.
+The CD/DVD packs went on pre-sale on September 27, 2007, in Mexico, slated for their October 1 release.
+In February 2008, four months after the DVD release in Brazil, the CD was released in a special limited edition, celebrating the sales of over 50,000 DVDs in the country.

 Background and release

 The live album was recorded at the Vicente Calderón Stadium in the city of Madrid, Spain, from a concert that formed part of RBD's Tour Celestial 2007 world tour.
-The concert setlist mainly consisted of songs from the group's third and fourth studio albums, Celestial and Rebels.
+The concert setlist mainly consisted of songs from the group's third and fourth studio albums, Celestial and Rebels, and several songs from the group’s first two albums.

-The album was released on October 1, 2007 in Mexico and on October 2, 2007 in Spain.
+The album was released on October 1, 2007, in Mexico and on October 2 in Spain.
 In Brazil, only the accompanying live concert DVD of the same name was released.
-The official album release was held on October 3, 2007 to coincide with the group's 'Worldwide RBD Day' celebration, which gathered 5,000 fans in an autograph signing that lasted four hours.
-RBD band member Anahí stated regarding the album's release in Mexico: "The truth is this is surprising, we're very excited and thankful to know that our Mexican fans follow us every step of the way just like the first day and that the 'Rebeldemania' instead of decreasing continues to grow and we couldn't be happier."
+The official album release was held on October 3 to coincide with the group's Worldwide RBD Day celebration, which gathered 5,000 fans in an autograph signing that lasted four hours.
+Regarding the album's release in Mexico, RBD band member Anahí stated, "The truth is this is surprising, we're very excited and thankful to know that our Mexican fans follow us every step of the way just like the first day and that the 'Rebeldemania' instead of decreasing continues to grow and we couldn't be happier."